Translation provided by Ute Reusch.

 List of shareholders, authorisation to issue statutory instruments

 (1) Once each change in the person of a shareholder or the extent of his or her participation becomes effective, the directors are, without delay, to submit to the Commercial Register a list of shareholders signed by them or bearing their qualified electronic signature and indicating the family name, given name, date of birth and place of residence of those shareholders as well as the nominal values and the consecutive numbers of each of the shares to which the shareholders have subscribed and also indicating the relevant percentage interest in the share capital conferred by the nominal value of each respective share.
-Where the shareholder is a company, in the case of registered companies the list must include the business name, registered office, the relevant register and number of the entry in the register, in the case of non-registered companies their shareholders including family name, given name, date of birth and place of residence under a summarising designation.
+Where a shareholder is a legal person or partnership with legal capacity, the list must include the business name or name, registered office and, where provided for by law, the relevant court of registration and number of the entry in the register.
+A civil-law partnership may only be included in the list and changes may only be made to its entry if it has been entered in the Companies Register.
 Where a shareholder holds more than one share, the list of shareholders is to separately indicate the shareholder’s total interest in the share capital as a percentage.
 The directors are to effect changes to the list by notification and furnishing proof.

 (2) Where a notary has been involved in making the changes referred to in subsection (1) sentence 1, the notary is required, without delay upon the changes becoming effective and without regard to any later grounds for them becoming ineffective, to sign the list instead of the directors or to add his or her qualified electronic signature thereto, to submit the list to the Commercial Register and send a copy of the amended list to the company.
 The list must be furnished together with notarial certification that the amended entries correspond to the changes in which the notary was involved and that the remaining entries correspond to the content of the last list which was included in the Commercial Register.